GainesvilleRay/fdinsp/README.md

 bigreport.txt -- the report, which gets overwritten on each run of the report_builder, and emailed to recipients

 dbbuilder.py -- a script to build the database file

+db_update_log.txt -- info that goes into the email to record how many reports gathered or what was missed